jasongrimes/lamp-backup/README.md

 ### Configuring backup rotation

-These defaults can be changed by editing `/usr/local/etc/lamp-backup.conf`.
+The default rotation schedule can be changed by editing [/usr/local/etc/lamp-backup.conf](etc/lamp-backup.conf).

 There are separate config options for locally stored backups and backups stored on Amazon S3.